Angels Spring Training

 The stadium's sole scoreboard is in right-center field and features a line score along with an equal-sized video panel.

 The main Angels team shop is behind first base.
-A tent set up on the left field concourse also carries plenty of merchandise.
+A tent set up on the left field line concourse also carries plenty of merchandise and small satellite stands can be found elsewhere.

 Practice Fields

-During February workouts, the fields are accessible as soon as the Angels start their practice, which is usually around 9:30 a.m.
+During February workouts, the fields are accessible as soon as the Angels start their practice, which is usually in the 9:30 to 10:00 a.m. range.

-The practice fields are off-limits on game day, when the Angels do their pre-game batting practice on the field next to the stadium's parking lot.
-Fans can watch in the parking lot from behind left field.
+The practice fields are also accessible on game day, when the Angels take their pre-game batting practice on the field next to the stadium's parking lot.
+Despite that, most fans choose to watch BP in the parking lot from behind left field of what's officially field #1.

 Types of Seating